|Local Leader||:||Sonam Tshering|

 After a hot picnic breakfast we will continue to the Royal Botanical Park at Lampelri, which forms one of the critical biological corridors connecting the Jigme Singye Wangchuck National Park and the Jigme Dorji Wangchuck National Park.
 It has cool broad leaf forests, mixed conifer forests, fir and sub-alpine forests and a temperate rain forest with hundred of species of flora and fauna.
 Here we will look for: Chestnut crowned Warbler; Dark-rumped and Dark-breasted rosefinches.
 With a bit of luck, we may also encounter rare species of mammals that the park supports; Musk Deer, Tiger, Leopard, Red Panda and the Leopard Cat.

 Returning to our vehicles we will continue to Dochu La, an awe-inspiring sight with the road festooned with prayer flags taking their blessings to all sentient beings and 108 chortens, celebrating the safe return of the fourth king from a threatened invasion.
 From here on a clear day, there are magnificent panoramic views of the high Himalayas, including Masagang 7,158m, Tsendagang 6,960m, Terigang 7,060m, Jejegangphug 7,158m, Kangphugang 7,170m, Zongphugang 7,060m and Gangkar Puensum – the highest peak in Bhutan at 7,497m.
-We hope a rewarding day’s birding, as we descend from the high pass to Paro and our hotel for your last two
+We hope a rewarding day’s birding, as we descend from the high pass to Paro and our hotel for your last two nights in Bhutan.

 NIGHT: Hotel Olathang, Paro, (2,300m).